j-w-yun/Van-der-Waals-Simulation/README.md

 	Permeability of piston-boxes to allow critical molecules to walk far distances

-	Neural net implementation for each solvent and common macromolecules (e.g. amino acids)
+	Neural net implementation for each common solvent macromolecule

 	A more accurate & efficient OpenCL collision handling algorithm